-A relative note transposer, allowing up to seven notes to play for each received note message.
-Each note unit is defined relative to the incoming note's pitch and velocity.
-Realize that if you want the original incoming note to be passed through, one of the seven note paths must be used for that purpose (with pitch and velocity offsets of O).
+Realize that if you want the original incoming note to be passed through unaffected, one of the eight note paths must be used for that purpose (with pitch and velocity offsets of 0).

-18.13.5.
+18.13.11.
 Note Delay

 A utility for delaying all notes that arrive, with an option to also Delay (note) Offs or to send them immediately.
 Good for having layers trigger at different times.